suvarchal/nbapp/README.md

 ![preview_nbapp](https://github.com/suvarchal/nbapp/blob/master/docs/preview_nbapp.gif "nbapp preview with RAMADDA").

 ### Framework:
 A python-flask app (_[nbapp](https://github.com/suvarchal/nbapp/tree/master/nbapp)_), defines routes to spawn dockerized Jupyter notebook servers with labels that lets [traefik][traefik] to reverse proxy dynamically to the notebook server.

 Although traefik and flask can run natively on linux servers, entire deployment is packaged in containers for ease of deployment using [docker-compose](https://docs.docker.com/compose/).
 Read section below for deployment.

 ### Deployment:
 Directory [deploy](https://github.com/suvarchal/nbapp/tree/master/deploy) contains example deployments.

 * Directory [traefik](https://github.com/suvarchal/nbapp/tree/master/deploy/traefik) contains docker compose files (with commentary for modifications) for some use cases.
 In simplest case it amounts to `docker-compose up -d` for deployment.

 * For Virtual Machine based deployments, a Vagrantfile sample is provided in [deploy](https://github.com/suvarchal/nbapp/tree/master/deploy).
 This is based on virtual box as a provider but it can be adapted to other [Vagrant][vagrant] providers.

+* If nginx or apache are used as webserver, sample configurations are provided (with SSL termination) in [deploy][deploy] directory using _mylabserver.com_ as an example host.

->Please raise an [issue](https://github.com/suvarchal/nbapp/issues) about your deployment needs.
+>Please raise an [issue](https://github.com/suvarchal/nbapp/issues) about your deployment needs or questions.
 We might be able to provide support.

-If nginx or apache are used as webserver, sample configurations are provided (with SSL termination) in [deploy][deploy] directory using _mylabserver.com_ as an example host.